 In August 2013 Audit finalised a review of project reporting arrangements established to monitor the progress, key deliverables and costs of the project.
-The review considered aspects of the reporting arrangements between the main parties for the project including DPTI, the PCG, project manager, principal construction contractor and cost consultant.
+The review considered aspects of the reporting arrangements between the main parties for the project including DPTI, the PCG, the project manager, the principal construction contractor and the cost consultant.
 The scope and findings of the review were communicated in my fourth Report to Parliament.